BalloonBox-Inc/near-oracle-contracts/README.md

     │   │   └── whitelist.rs          #grant someone permissions to invoke some methods
     │   ├── Cargo.lock                #auto generates from Cargo.toml
     │   ├── Cargo.toml                #the Rust manifest: declares all dependancies
-    │   ├── README.md
+    │   ├── README.md                 #docs on contract methods & their gas price
-    │   ├── build.sh                  #shell commands to build and optimize your smart contract │   └── dev.md                    #docs on the methods in the smart contract and their cost ├── images
+    │   ├── build.sh                  #shell commands to build and optimize your smart contract │   └── dev.md                    #fork & deploy the contract from Near CLI
+    ├── images
     ├── .gitignore
     ├── LICENSE